vishnu350/rs-mainspring-winder/README.md

 </p>

 # RS Winder Parts Description
 There are several parts to the RS mainspring winder:
 - **The housing barrel**.
 This part is the barrel that houses the mainspring and plunger, with a rising sun knurling pattern on the top for no reason.
 - **The winder base**.
 This part is responsible for winding the mainspring with the help of the arbour hook.
 - **The plunger**.
 This part pushes the mainspring out of the housing barrel into the actual mainspring barrel.
 - **The arbour hook**.
 Fashion this part out of a stapler pin and insert into the hole on the winder beside the arbour ([instructions](https://github.com/vishnu350/rs-mainspring-winder/wiki/Creating-the-Arbour-Hook-for-the-Winder-Base)), use the staple jig part for best results.
 Also called **anchor**.
 - **The setter bowl**.
 This part helps the ejection of the mainspring by a very small amount so that the actual mainspring barrel can be easily fitted in by hand (see 2nd picture above).
-- **The barrel bowl (optional)**.
-This part holds the actual mainspring barrel in place for safely plunging the mainspring back in.
-It is optional, the plunging step can still be performed without it.
-- **The arbour rod (optional)**.
-Get a dowel pin (or equivalent) with 2mm/2.5 diameter and place it at the center of the winder base.
-Only needed for the winder base hole version.
+- **The arbour rod**.
+Get a dowel pin (or equivalent) with 1.5mm-3.0mm diameter and place it at the center of the winder base.
 - **The staple jig**.
 Use this part to easily cut the staple pins to form the arbour hook, watch instructional video [here](https://youtu.be/na0XtIDea9I).

 **NOTE:** *The arbour hook and rod are too small to be 3D printed, hence metal parts are **required** for the RS winder to work.*

 # Building the RS winder
 Recommended 3D printing options:
 - **Material: PLA** (best for high accuracy prints).
 Avoid overly cheap or low quality materials.
 - **Filling: 100%** (parts may crumble under stress if lower).